ffund/tcp-ip-essentials/online-faq.md

 You can work on the lab assignment at the same time as another student, and discuss your results *verbally* as you work.
 But,

-* You must set up your own resources on GENI and run the lab exercise yourself - you are not allowed to use another student's account or resources in another student's GENI "slice".
+* You must set up your own resources on the testbed and run the lab exercise yourself - you are not allowed to use another student's account or resources in another student's testbed "slice".
 Also, you aren't allowed to type commands into another student's terminal.
 * You must submit data and screenshots from your own execution of the lab - you are not allowed to submit another student's data.
 Also, you must annotate screenshots etc. yourself - you are not allowed to ask another student to do it for you.
 You are not allowed to send your data or screenshots to another student.
 * You must answer the questions in Gradescope yourself.
 You are not allowed to share the answers with another student.